 This course includes: rescue team organization; rescue considerations; use of ropes, knots, rigging and pulley systems; descending, rappelling and belaying tools and techniques; and simulated rescue exercises.
+This course is repeatable.
 This course may be offered as Credit/No-Credit.